Police Detective Constable UK

 specifically that amended the situation, and how did it change things?

 Q2.
 Can you give an example of a time when you have motivated a colleague to improve their performance?

 This question requires you to think a bit more about which competency is relevant.
 Which of the competencies requires you to motivate your colleagues and encourage them to improve?
 The core competency required here is positive drive.
 Positive drive is about having the drive and commitment to uphold the highest possible standards, whilst maintaining a positive and enthusiastic outlook on your work.
 This is also a good opportunity for you to show your leadership skills!

-THE TOPICS COVERED IN THIS BOOK INCLUDE:
+THE TOPICS COVERED IN THIS DOWNLOADABLE GUIDE INCLUDE:

 1. THE direct entry core competencies

 - Why the competencies matter, and why you should learn them.

 - Specific behaviours which link in with each particular competency.

 - Which competencies can be used in combination with each other.